MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.17 Grades

 Validation is successful if the user is able to see the grade their instructor has given an assignment that has been completed.
+The application will be tested to verify that in the event the user cannot see their grades, the user will be notified of possible reasons with links to remediate the problem.

 #### 4.2.17.1 Scores in every assignments and overall grades